SoarGroup/Release-Support/readme.md

 ## Current Release Process

+* Update version numbers in Soar everywhere (see `example_version_bump.patch`).
+TODO: write some awk to do this automatically.

 * Add a new release notes file under the `txt/` directory
 * Clone all of SoarGroup's repos into a directory
 * generate the manual via the makefile under `ManualSource`, or grab the built one from this repository's GH action workflow result.
 It should be placed in the `pdf` directory.